Terms and conditions

 The shroud will pick up the vast majority, but not 100%.

 17. Removing current floor/coating/paint/glue/etc. – Since we do not know the condition of concrete underneath, because well, we cannot see it, it will be very hard to determine how long it will actually take to complete the job.
-We will gladly state “if all goes well, once prep is done, it should take X amount of days to complete.”.
+We will gladly state “if all goes well, once prep is done, it should take X number of days to complete.”.
 Bear in mind, ONCE prep is done.

 18. Metallic Epoxy floor and Neat Epoxy Floor – few things, and please read them carefully.